gluonhq/promise/README.md

 The `resources` directory of this repository contains a snapshot of those jars in case you don't want to build them yourself.

+Those jars are tagged and deployed to the Gluon Nexus repository.
+For example, the tag t0813181438 corresponds to the version 18-internal+0-2021-08-13-181438 which is used in the pom.xml

 ## UONGL

 Master repo: https://github.com/gluonhq/uongl